neerazz/TriArchitect-Agent/resources/paper/main.md

 ### 1.3 My Solution: TriArchitect

-To solve the state problem, I propose **TriArchitect**, a framework that decouples *reasoning* (the LLM's job) from *state management* (the System's job).
+To solve the state problem, we propose **TriArchitect**, a framework that decouples *reasoning* (the LLM's job) from *state management* (the System's job).
 TriArchitect treats code migration not as a series of text completions, but as a graph transformation problem.

-Central to my approach is the **Typed Migration Graph (TMG)**.
+Central to our approach is the **Typed Migration Graph (TMG)**.
 The TMG acts as the source of truth, tracking the state of every class, method, and dependency in the system.
 Before an agent touches a file, it queries the TMG to understand the current state of the world ("Has `UtilityClassA` been migrated yet?").
-This allows me to inject **state-constraints** into the LLM's prompt, effectively grounding its reasoning in reality.
+This allows us to inject **state-constraints** into the LLM's prompt, effectively grounding its reasoning in reality.

-I combine this with a **Validator-Veto Protocol**.
+We combine this with a **Validator-Veto Protocol**.
 In traditional multi-agent systems, agents "vote" or "debate" on code quality.
-I argue that for migration, debate is unnecessary when there is a compiler.
+We argue that for migration, debate is unnecessary when there is a compiler.
 The Validator agent executes a strict verify-compile-test cycle.
 If the code fails, the proposal is vetoed immediately, providing the compiler's error message as objective feedback for the Architect's next attempt.

 ### 1.4 Contributions

-I make the following contributions to the field of automated software evolution:
+We make the following contributions to the field of automated software evolution:
 1.  **Formalization of the TMG:** I define the Typed Migration Graph as a mechanism for enforcing topological consistency in distributed code transformation.
 2.  **Role-Based Agent Architecture:** I describe the Archaeologist-Architect-Validator triad, a design pattern mimicking a high-functioning human engineering team.
 3.  **Experimental Validation:** I present results from **J8-to-J17-Bench**, evaluating 1,000 tasks and demonstrating that TriArchitect achieves a 68.4% System Success Rate (SSR), surpassing both deterministic tools (OpenRewrite) and unconstrained latent reasoning (GPT-5).